-Windows 10 Creators Update is now out.
-It features some real changes made to the operating system.
-For example, it gives users more control over Windows Updates.
-This was one of the most requested features in the upcoming edition of Windows and Microsoft finally obliged by offering a setting that lets users can delay or defer updates for up to 365 days on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education.
+Windows 11/10 feature updates always ship with some real changes made to the operating system.
+Windows 10 now gives users more control over Windows Updates.
+This was one of the most requested features in the upcoming edition of Windows and Microsoft finally obliged by offering a setting that lets users can delay or defer Windows Updates for up to 365 days on Windows 11/10 Pro, Windows 10 Enterprise, and Windows 10 Education.
+You can even Pause Windows 11/10 Updates for up to 35 days now.

 Earlier, when an update was available, a notification would appear, prompting you to either,